Value Creation Definition, Model, Principles, Importance & Steps

 - Add target dates

-- Monitor and measure performance of the value-creation plan
+- Monitor and measure the performance of the value-creation plan

 - Share your value-creation plan

-- Add feedback into your value-creation plan to keep it up-to-date
+- Add feedback to your value-creation plan to keep it up-to-date

 - Link your objectives and actions to the value chain